asopkin/rso_organizer/client/README.md

 # Starter files for FP498

 ## Setup
-Use the following commands in your vagrant development environment to get this up and running
+Use the following commands in your vagrant development environment to get this client and running
 ```
 git clone https://github.com/asopkin/rso_organizer.git
 cd rso_organizer